Fuzzy Classification Aggregation: Basic Notions and Axioms

 The individuals classify each object according to a partial degree of membership to each category.
-In the crisp setting, classifications are surjective mappings $c:X\rightarrow P$.
-In the fuzzy setting, a {\it fuzzy classification} is a mapping $c:X\rightarrow [0,1]^p$ such that $\sum_{j=1}^mc(x_j)_t\geq 1$ for each $t\in\{1,\ldots,p\}$ and $\sum_{t=1}^pc(x)_t=1$ for all $x\in X$.
-The former condition is the fuzzy counterpart of the surjectivity of the classification function, while the latter is the fuzzy counterpart of the assumption that every object $x_j$ must be assigned to exactly one category by each voter.
-It is easy to see that when $m=p$, then all the inequalities turn into equalities.
+In the crisp setting, introduced by \citet{maniquet2016theorem}, classifications are surjective mappings $c:X\rightarrow P$, that is, every category must have at least one object classified into.
+In the fuzzy setting, a {\it fuzzy classification} is a mapping $c:X\rightarrow [0,1]^P$ such that $\sum_{j=1}^mc(x_j)_t\geq 1$ for all $t\in P$ and $\sum_{t=1}^pc(x)_t=1$ for all $x\in X$.
+The former condition is the fuzzy counterpart of the surjectivity of the classification function, while the latter is the fuzzy counterpart of the assumption that every object $x$ must be assigned to exactly one category by each voter.
+It is easy to see that these conditions imply that there must be at least as many objects as categories, thus $m\geq p$.